MrYsLab/python_banyan/docs/example8.md

 You may start **bls** and the **blc** instances in any order.

-When **bls** starts, it will publish Banyan messages with the topics specified in the Launch Configuration File, and the payload will contain the details of the launch for the component.
+When **bls** starts, it will publish Banyan messages with the topics specified in the Launch Configuration File.
+The payload will contain the details of the launch for the component.

 Using the monitor, we can capture the messages being sent by **bls,** as shown below.